 This question is directed at whether an individual may provide consent for specific uses or the consent is given to cover all uses (current or potential) of his or her information.
 If specific consent is required, how would the individual consent to each use?
-This question is related to privacy control IP-1.
-Consent.
+This question is related to privacy control IP-1, Consent.

-Other than refusing to participate, individuals do not have a right to consent to particular uses of the information or to review or to contest the information in this system because the system is only used for the express purpose of tracking and analyzing the details of the VITAL SRM program.
+Veterans who send a chat to the Veterans Crisis Line Chat voluntarily provide information and are notified that the information they provide will only be used to assist in helping the Veteran through their crisis.
+Other than refusing to participate, individuals do not have a right to consent to particular uses of the information or to review or to contest the information in this system because the system is only used to assist the Veteran through their crisis.